Solving Systems of Linear Equations by Addition

 When we have two equations, we can add them together to get a new equation.
-We don't even need to ask for their consent.
-If
+We don't even need to ask for their permission.
+Let's say we're trying to solve the following system:

 a = b